tmccoy99/StepFreeGigs/README.md

    ; npm start
    ```

-2. To open the app in a browser, press `w` in the terminal session.

 3. To open the app in an android emulator, press `a` (you will need to install [Android Studio](https://developer.android.com/studio/) and run a device using the Virtual Device Manager before pressing `a`)

 4. To open the app in an iOS emulator, press `i` (you will need [Xcode](https://developer.apple.com/xcode/) installed)